 Occasionally—when the circumstances strike—the houses that we live in can cause the greatest amount of fear.
 Our homes are supposed to be a place of sanctuary, and when that sanctuary gets taken away it can be devastating.

 Perhaps this is why horror films featuring haunted houses are so engaging.
 They get to the heart of this idea, and the subversive, almost mundane function of a killer house is why I enjoy this subgenre so much.

-If you’re a fan of horror too, here are ten movies about haunted houses that you should watch.
+If you’re a fan of horror too, you have to watch these movies about haunted houses!

 Since the 1970s The Amityville Horror franchise has been putting out movie after movie.
 The two films we’re going to recommend is the original Amityville Horror from 1979, and the 2005 remake of it.